gitkraken/vscode-gitlens/docs/telemetry-events.md

 ### launchpad/title/action

-> Sent when the user takes an action on a launchpad item
+> Sent when the user takes an action on the Launchpad title bar

 ```typescript
 {